 Times Square is just part of the New York Experience.
 If you are going to avoid the Square because of some internet NeySayers, you might as well skip Central Park, 5th Av, and the Statue of Liberty too, just stay in your Hotel, in fact why bother coming at all!

-Of Course on top of this, there are many reasons to actually enjoy the Square, there are downsides to it, not everything is rosy and the criticism often genuine, but they are not the whole story.
+Of Course on top of this, there are many reasons to actually enjoy the Square, there are downsides to it, not everything is rosy and the criticism is often genuine, but they are not the whole story.
 We want you to visit the Square and come away with a Nuanced view, taking the rough with the smooth.
 While it is never going to be anyone’s highlight of their NYC trip it is an essential ingredient!

 You won’t find Any Locals there!

 The Most often Cited piece of evidence from the detractors is the lack of locals.
 If the square was worth visiting why do the Locals stay away?
 Well, First do they?
 Or is this just a myth?
-Like we say most of the squares criticism is genuine and there are very few locals around (Apart from workers) in fact the only time Locals head to Times Square is when relatives from out of town visit and drag them there.
+Like we say most of the square’s criticism is genuine and there are very few locals around (Apart from workers) in fact the only time Locals head to Times Square is when relatives from out of town visit and drag them there.
 Otherwise, it’s pretty much a No-Go area for New Yorkers.

 But this is hardly surprising.
-It is far from a residential area and pretty much every New York has been to the square many times, so they are not going to go and see it just for the thrill!
+It is far from a residential area and pretty much every New Yorker has been to the square many times, so they are not going to go and see it just for the thrill!
 Restaurants are all more expensive and busier, and they can probably get better locally.
 In fact, there is very little reason for a New York resident to head to Times Square.
 More than this, New Yorkers lead pretty localized Lifestyles, traffic is so bad, people tend to stay in their neighborhoods most of the time.
 These self-contained districts have pretty much everything you may need so people just stay put.

 This is pretty typical behavior in any City.
 The big tourist district of any City is practically devoid of Locals, think of your own local big city how often do you head to the tourist attractions?